tu-team/2/doc/product-description.md

  1. Operation:
    2. Find solution.

+### Prototype Architecture (Hardware/Software)

+#### All System Interfaces

+All operations and training is done via dialog with the system in English, grammatically and logically correct, though system has several mechanisms for grammatical and semantical auto-correction.
 Main interface of the system is natural language English.
-Both training and operation are implemented via
+Both training and operation are implemented via one Instant Messenger like GUI.

-[A.T.] i think Web UI will be enough, also web service description required one Instant Messenger like GUI.
 All communications with the system is done in dialog, system processes the inbound support request and clarifies all obscure unclear phrases and concepts.
 Human operator provides clarifications and then system process clarifications till it becomes able to find proper solution.
 Training is done in similar way: operator provides training request explaining new concepts, solution how-to-s.
 Clarification is used for training of the system also.

-Specific functional objectives the prototype will demonstrate and why these are significant Environment- show customer how we can do it, easy to use, intuitive, etc.  Input, Output.
-Table of comparison between Current systems and TU Prototype either in here or next section.

-### Prototype Architecture (Hardware/Software)

-#### All System Interfaces

-All operations and training is done via dialog with the system in English, grammatically and logically correct, though system has several mechanisms for grammatical and semantical auto-correction.

 Server part is web-service with two methods: